moyano83/Designing-Data-Intensive-Applications/README.md

 #### What Makes a System Linearizable?
 In a linearizable system we imagine that there must be some point in time (between the start and end of the write operation) at which the value written atomically flips from one value to another.
-Thus, if one client’s read returns the new value, all subsequent reads must also return the new value, even if the write operation has not yet completed.
+Thus, if one client's read returns the new value, all subsequent reads must also return the new value, even if the write operation has not yet completed.
 Once a new value has been written or read, all subsequent reads see the value that was written, until it is overwritten again.